Safe Environment

 It is the responsibility of each Council to

-2. Refer to the DDC SEP Compliance System reports to ensure that all knights who perform service events (such as pancake brunches, fish fries, fall fests, etc. – essentially all events other than member-only meetings) on diocesan or parish property are safe environment cleared, whether through the Dallas Catholic Diocese or the DDC;
+2. Refer to the DDC SEP Compliance System reports to ensure that all Knights who perform service events (such as pancake brunches, fish fries, fall fests, etc. – essentially all events other than member-only meetings) on diocesan or parish property are Safe Environment cleared, whether through the Dallas Catholic Diocese or the DDC;

-3. Monitor, maintain, and update the safe environment records of all knights in the council through the DDC Compliance system; and
+3. Monitor, maintain, and update the Safe Environment records of all knights in the council through the DDC Compliance system; and

 4. Cooperate with any inquiries or auditing procedures of the DDC and Diocese.